How To Accelerate Your Career Growth as a Marketer

 The best way to be an expert on a product is to use it yourself.
 Put yourself in your users’ shoes to know what works well and what could be improved (if you can’t use it yourself, spend time in the associated Figma or whatever design interface tool the team uses).
 This knowledge will make your campaigns stronger—and also help build a mutually beneficial relationship with the product team.
 Your insights can inform product development and their feedback on your campaigns ensures you’re building cohesive user experiences.”

-—Marisa Dunn, Growth Marketing Manager at Venmo
+—Marisa Dunn, Growth Product Manager at Venmo

 Stay curious, remain persistent, and be the expert